$100 million will be directed to expand broadband internet

 MADISON, Wis. — The state will direct $100 million in additional funding to expand broadband internet in Wisconsin.
-The latest round of grants is part of the recently passed $1 trillion federal infrastructure bill.
-The legislation provides $65 billion to expand broadband coverage nationwide.
+The latest round of grants comes from the 2021-2023 biennial budget signed by Gov. Tony Evers in July, which provided $129 million over the biennium for expanding high-speed broadband internet to unserved or underserved areas of the state.
 The state has been working to expand high-speed internet access during the COVID-19 pandemic, which has forced many to work and learn remotely.
 The state Public Service Commission recently awarded $100 million in funding as part of $1.9 trillion in COVID-19 relief under the American Rescue Plan Act.
 The PSC received 242 applications that requested more than $440 million for internet expansion.

 For copyright information, check with the distributor of this item, Wisconsin State Journal.